d2l-ai/d2l-en/chapter_appendix_tools/how-to-contribute.md

 ### Install Git

 The Git open source book describes [how to install Git](https://git-scm.com/book/zh/v2).
 This typically works via `apt install git` on Ubuntu Linux, by installing the Xcode developer tools on macOS, or by using GitHub's [desktop client](https://desktop.github.com).
-If you don't have a GitHub account, you need to sign up for one [4].
+If you do not have a GitHub account, you need to sign up for one [4].

 ### Log in to GitHub